Prestocure – the robust and proven HPSD solution.

-The business known as Sisson Kayaks, Sisson Kayaks Ltd or Sisson Industries Ltd actually started in 1972 – producing light engineered components for George Mason (the kind man), also known as C.G.W.
-Mason (the scientist).
-George held patents for Perfusion Brand ‘Improved Apparatus’ High Pressure Sap Displacement (HPSD) equipment.
+The business known as Sisson Kayaks Ltd – or before 1988 – Sisson Industries Ltd actually started in late 1972.
+In the home garage – producing light engineered components for George Mason (the kind man), also known as (Cecil) C.G.W.
+Mason (the acclaimed industrial chemist)♦.
+George held patents for his ‘Perfusion’ brand ‘Improved Apparatus’ High Pressure Sap Displacement (HPSD) equipment.

-Wherever George took his plans the apprentice was given the job.
-George knew what he wanted but he never received much engineering assistance.
-Nothing worked.
+George and I were introduced by our Nelson next door neighbour.
 I owned some light engineering equipment and set out to assist George to commercialise his dream.
-My main day job was Service Manager for M S Motors, Ford Dealers in Nelson.
-My work for George was a hobby.
+My day-job was Service Manager for M S Motors, Ford Dealers in Nelson.
+My work for George was a mind-stimulating weekend hobby.

 Only now in 2018 – using Google search – do I (at last) understand George’s plan For at least twenty five years he had been searching for ways that would enable farmers to extend the life of their own timber thinning – to make their own posts and poles.
 I wish I had better understood George in 1974.